 Rob Beezer's Home Page

-Welcome to Rob Beezer's home page.
+Welcome to Rob Beezer's website.
 The layout of playing cards to the right is a depiction of a Graeco-Latin square of order 4 - an interesting combinatorial object.

 Mathematics and Computer Science